josdem/hugo/content/techtalk/ux/webdriverio_lighthouse.md

 score:  0.99
 ```

-If you want to understand in deep the meaning for this metrics, please go to the official documentation [here](https://web.dev/lighthouse-performance/).
+If you want to understand in deep the meaning of these metrics, please go to the official documentation [here](https://web.dev/lighthouse-performance/).
 To browse the code go [here](https://github.com/josdem/webdriverio-workshop), to download the project:

 ```bash
 git clone git@github.com:josdem/webdriverio-workshop.git